rwpenney/spfpm/README.md

 * Printing fixed-point numbers as decimal numbers
 * Support for numbers with thousands of bits of resolution

+On a modern desktop PC, spfpm is typically capable of hundreds of thousands of arithmetic operations per second, i.e. over 100 kilo-FLOPS, even for a few hundred bits of resolution.

 Development currently targets [Python](https://www.python.org) versions 3.2 and later, although the library should also work with python-2.7.